a8356555/-/README.md

         [-t target metric used for evaluating the best model]

 ## <a name="ta1">Target
-1. Be Familiar with Pytorch Lightning
+1. Be Familiar with Pytorch Lightning.

-2. Deploy on flask + gcp using the api provided by the organizer (app on flask should respond in 1 second)
+2. Deploy on flask + gcp using the api provided by the organizer.
+(App on flask should respond in 1 second)

 3. Be Familiar with the following training tricks or tools:<br>
     Tools: Apex, Dali, pytorch profiler, HDF5,<br>